andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 The findings reveal a strong consensus on the positive impact of physical exercise on mood, stress reduction, and overall well-being.
 Many participants linked improved mood to enhanced ability to manage academic tasks and long-term performance.
 For example, several respondents described exercise as a "tool" for stress relief and mental reset.

 However, short-term productivity effects were mixed.
-Some participants reported increased energy and motivation immediately after exercise, while others experienced fatigue, particularly after intense workouts.
+Some participants reported increased energy and motivation immediately after exercise, while others claimed to experience fatigue, particularly after intense workouts.
 A recurring theme was that workout quality influenced outcomes, with satisfying sessions boosting motivation and poor sessions reducing it.

 Subsequently, a reciprocal relationship emerged between exercise and academic performance, where success in one area positively influenced motivation in the other.